contrast-zone/t-rewriter.js/v-parse-cfg.md

 The main function `Parse` serves as a loop over chart columns, productions and their alternations.
 The loop behaves as a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) to reach all the tokens relative to `start` symbol.
 It repeatedly calls `MergeItem` procedure to populate the chart onwards.
 When the parsing is over (there are no additional columns and items in the chart), `Parse` function returns a call to `MakeSyntaxTree` function that composes a parse tree from the chart.

 `MergeItem` procedure creates a new item in appropriate column determined by `offset` only if an item with similar `Sequence` and `Index` attributes doesn't already exist in that column.
 If the item exists, an array of its direct and indirect parents and children is accumulated.
-Then the algorithm visits all the existing terminal children in itme's `inheritors` attribute, while we pick the next item from all the parents in item's `Inherited` attribute to insert it to the next column of the chart.
+Then the algorithm visits all the existing terminal children in item's `inheritors` attribute, while we pick the next item from all the parents in item's `Inherited` attribute to insert it to the next column of the chart.
 The next item is thus put on schedule to be processed by `Parse` function in the future steps.

 After parsing, if `END_OF_FILE` starting sequence element can be found at the first column offset behind the last input token, the parsing is considered successful.
 If a parsing error occurs, `END_OF_FILE` will not be placed at appropriate place, and the produced chart may be additionally analyzed for errors.
 Thus, in the case of an error, it may be relatively simple to report `Expected expression E at offset N` type of errors by observing only the last populated column in the resulting chart.

-Algorithm produces chart containing all (successful and unsuccessful) attempts in constructing input string.
-To actually do something meaningful from the algorithm output, we need to convert it to syntax tree suitable for traversing and further processing. `MakeSyntaxTree` function converts the output chart to such a syntax tree.
+The algorithm produces chart containing all (successful and unsuccessful) attempts in constructing input string.
+To actually do something meaningful from the algorithm output, we need to convert it to a syntax tree suitable for traversing and further processing. `MakeSyntaxTree` function converts the output chart to such a syntax tree.
 It starts from the `END_OF_FILE` element, and assembles the tree in backwards fassion, towards the uppermost `goal` element.
-In a case of successfuly ambiguous parsed contents, the function outputs the first successful syntax tree regarding to parse rules ordering.
+In a case of ambiguous successfuly parsed contents, the function outputs the first successful syntax tree regarding to parse rules ordering.

-Let's say that the entire algorithm exhibits very well behavior regarding to parsing possibly ambiguous grammars when encountering multiple successful productions for the same input.
+Let's mention that the entire algorithm exhibits very well behavior regarding to parsing possibly ambiguous grammars when encountering multiple successful productions for the same input.

-##### v-parse-plus algorithm

-We will allow a bit more of necessary complexity for supporting right side sequences and variables.

-    // under construction //

-##### v-parse-star algorithm

-The final touch to support sequents

-    // under construction //

-### extracting output

-In the abduction process, if we can construct the exact form of input expression from the `goal` atom, we may conclude that *input expression entails the `goal` atom*, and we use the successful inference branching from the process as a proof of this conclusion.
-Then, from successful inference branching, we extract the output of the whole process.
-Our output will represent *a proof fragment closest to the `goal` atom, that is self sufficient to form a whole of continuous string of literals*.

     // under construction //